 To soothe my Soul, I catch myself instinctively rocking and clutching my collarbone - as I choke for breathe.
 I do this more often than I care to admit.
 Daily.
 My life is not easy anymore.
 In fact, it is often so overwhelming that my breath is chaotic.
 I'm tired of being out of breath.

 I have to starting participating life in, or it will pass me by.
 I know this.
-Yet, despite what I know, I am stood still standing on the sidelines waiting to catch my breath for far too long.
+Yet, despite what I know, I have stood still.
+I have been standing on the sidelines, waiting to catch my breath for far too long.
 I feel myself watching life unfold.
 And, I know that I need to get back in the game.
 I hate that I have benched myself because I am tired.
 I hate that I am sitting out rather than engaging in the game of life.
 I am growing impatient with myself and my lack of commitment.
 I can't just write about actioning change.
 I need to bring my ideas to life.
 And, to do this I have to leave the safety and predictability of the sidelines behind.
 When I start participating in the game, I will bring myself back to life.
 I know this.
 So, it's about time I do this.

 But, I suppose, in fairness, it is hard to remain confident and self assured when your world implodes.